snap-one/docs-driverworks-fundamentals/source/includes/15_composerpro_interface_into_the_sdk/_3-ADVANCEDPROPERTIES.md

 ## Advanced Properties

 **LABEL**
 Prior to OS Release 2.10.0, the only way to create a separator or section between properties in the driver was to use a STRING type property and mark it read only.
-Now, with the inclusion of the following XML, a much cleaner header can be created:
+Now, with the inclusion of the XML to the right, a much cleaner header can be created:

 ```xml
 <config>